MIMBCD-UI/prototype-non-assertive-reactive/COMMERCIAL.md

 # Lesion Bounding Boxes (BBs) Prototype - Terms and conditions

-1. **Preamble**: This Agreement, signed on Jan 31, 2018 (hereinafter: Effective Date) governs the relationship between Licensee, a Business Entity, (hereinafter: Licensee) and [Instituto Superior Técnico (IST)](https://tecnico.ulisboa.pt/en/) (hereinafter: Licensor).
-This Agreement sets the terms, rights, restrictions and obligations on using [Lesion Bounding Boxes (BBs) Prototype](https://github.com/mida-project/prototype-lesion-bbs) (hereinafter: The Software) created and owned by Licensor, as detailed herein.
+1. **Preamble**: This Agreement, signed on Jun.
+16, 2021 (hereinafter: Effective Date) governs the relationship between Licensee, a Business Entity, (hereinafter: Licensee) and [Instituto Superior Técnico (IST)](https://tecnico.ulisboa.pt/en/) (hereinafter: Licensor).
+This Agreement sets the terms, rights, restrictions and obligations on using [Non-Assertive & Reactive Prototype](https://github.com/MIMBCD-UI/prototype-non-assertive-reactive) (hereinafter: The Software) created and owned by Licensor, as detailed herein.

 2. **License Grant**: Licensor hereby grants Licensee a Personal, Non-assignable & non-transferable, Pepetual, Non-commercial, Without the rights to create derivative works, Non-exclusive license, all with accordance with the terms set forth and other legal restrictions set forth in 3rd party software used while running Software.